aliemre1990/aet-gulp-ts-sass/README.md

 * **standaloneStyleLibraries:**
 * **vendorScripts:**
 * **vendorStyles:**
+* **componentStyles:**
+* **componentScripts:**

 ## moduleConfiguration
 Module configurations.
 Keys will be each modules name.
 A modules name is determined by its folder name relative from module input directory.
-For example a module inside a folder '{process.cwd()}/{sourceDirectories.modules}/moduleA/moduleAB and let module name seperator be '_' then module name will be 'moduleA_moduleAB'.
+For example a module inside a folder '{process.cwd()}/{sourceDirectories.modules}/moduleA/moduleAB and let name seperator be '_' then module name will be 'moduleA_moduleAB'.
 Module in the root folder is named with value of 'rootModuleFileName' property.
 For configuring root module we will use this name as key.

 * **substitutingModules:** If you want to use a module in place of other modules use this property.
 Its good at situations like using same page for adding and editing.
 * **layoutModule:** It's used to set layoutModule for module explicitly.
 By default layout module is determined by matching the module path with layout module path.
-* **markupTemplate:** Used to set modules markup template file explicitly.
+* **markupTemplate:** Used to set modules' markup template file explicitly.
 By default value of default markup template property is used.
 * **includeStandaloneStyles:** Used to determine which standalone styles will be added to the module.
 If this property set, only values in this property will be referenced.
 * **includeStandaloneScripts:**
 * **includeVendorScripts:** If this property set only specified vendor scripts will be referenced by module.